Buildings in the Landscape

 Description

-Whilst no capital funding is available, the funding will cover the stages of planning and building regulations necessary to enable the delivery of the proposals.
-The funding has a commitment to deliver approximately 20 projects, with property owners providing 20% match funding.
-No end use is excluded, but the proposed re-use must respect the qualities of the building(s) and their contribution to the historic and natural landscape character of the area, the majority of which is covered by the Area of Outstanding Natural Beauty and/or World Heritage Site designations.
+While no capital funding was available, the funding did cover the stages of planning and building regulations necessary to enable the delivery of the proposals, with property owners providing 20% match funding.
+No end use was excluded, but the proposed re-use must have respect the qualities of the building(s) and their contribution to the historic and natural landscape character of the area, the majority of which is covered by the Area of Outstanding Natural Beauty and/or World Heritage Site designations.
+One successful project was the conversion of a redundant barn at Chytodden Farm into accommodation for adults with learning disabilities.

-Owners will be offered support and financial help to obtain the necessary consents.
-Associated costs may include:
+Owners were be offered support and financial help to obtain the necessary consents.
+Associated costs may have included: